APHC hails PM’s decision to raise Kashmir issue in UNGA

-In a statement issued in Srinagar, APHC spokesman said the world assembly should focus on violations of international law as reflected in different notifications issued by the Modi regime to curtail and squeeze political, economic, trade, land, employment and travel rights of the Kashmiris, Kashmir Media Service reported.
+In a statement issued in Srinagar, an APHC spokesman said the world assembly should focus on violations of international law as reflected in different notifications issued by the Modi regime to curtail and squeeze political, economic, trade, land, employment and travel rights of the Kashmiris, KMS reported.

 The spokesman demanded immediate lifting of all police and military restrictions in the occupied valley and hoped that the UN General Assembly would take some tangible steps to resolve the dispute in line with the Security Council resolutions.